 If user-friendliness, as well as security and convenience, are what you’re after, then Exodus is definitely a good choice.

-It’s one of the best-looking cryptocurrency wallet, with a modern and stylish interface and enough practical eye candy to help you control all your crypto funds.
+It’s one of the best-looking cryptocurrency wallets, with a modern and stylish interface and enough practical eye candy to help you control all your crypto funds.

-Prepare yourself for a lot of reading and some experimentation, as you may not find your perfect match from the first try.
+Prepare for a lot of reading and some experimentation, as you may not find your perfect match on the first try.

-Be that as it may, we hope this extensive guide will help you and offer you all the necessary guidance and basic understanding required.
+Be that as it may, we hope this guide helped you and offered all the necessary guidance and basic understanding.